awsdocs/aws-sam-developer-guide/doc_source/sam-resource-api.md

 *AWS CloudFormation compatibility*: This property is similar to the `[BinaryMediaTypes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-restapi.html#cfn-apigateway-restapi-binarymediatypes)` property of an `AWS::ApiGateway::RestApi` resource\.
 The list of BinaryMediaTypes is added to both the AWS CloudFormation resource and the OpenAPI document\.

  `CacheClusterEnabled`   <a name="sam-api-cacheclusterenabled"></a>
-Indicates whether cache clustering is enabled for the stage\.
+Indicates whether caching is enabled for the stage\.
+To cache responses, you must also set `CachingEnabled` to `true` under `MethodSettings`\.
 *Type*: Boolean
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[CacheClusterEnabled](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-stage.html#cfn-apigateway-stage-cacheclusterenabled)` property of an `AWS::ApiGateway::Stage` resource\.